 Premiums and Rates

-Your risk is expressed in your WCB rate, which is multiplied by every $100 of your payroll to determine your premium.
+Your WCB rate is multiplied by every $100 of your payroll to determine your annual premium.

 How You Can Reduce Your Premium

-Your WCB premium will likely increase or decrease based on the number and duration of injuries at your business.
+Your rate and your payroll are the factors used to determine your WCB premium.
+Unless your annual payroll changes significantly, the rate you pay is the factor you can influence to reduce your premium.
+You rate will likely increase or decrease based on the cost and number of injuries at your business.
 You can manage your WCB rate and premium by:

-- Putting in place a return to work or disability management program to reduce the length of time employees are off work after an injury
+- Putting in place a return to work or disability management program to reduce the length of time employees are off work after an injury; and